msoos/cav2025/README.md

 Unfortunately virtualbox does NOT emulate instructions the underlying CPU does not have.
 It's not an emulator, it's a hypervisor.

-You MUST give at least 64GB of memory and 6 CPU cores to the system if you even partially wish to recreate the results.
+You SHOULD give 64GB of memory and 6 CPU cores to the system if you even partially wish to recreate the results.
 This MUST be done via VirtualBox manager -> click on the VM -> settings -> system -> processor and memory.
 If you fail to to this, things will fail in case you want to re-create results.
+If you don't have that much memory, please read later -- you can run with `--threads 3` and then you only need 30GB, though it will run 2x long (for 12 hours instead of 6h).

 Unfortunately, our experiments require a lot of CPU power, and each instance also requires at least 9GB of memory.
 Even so, we will restrict d4,